KrauseFx/FxLifeSheet/README.md

   - Do you feel like you're missing out on things?
   - Played computer games by myself
   - Played computer games with friends or family?

-### Reminders

-There should be something built-in to remind the user to run the `/week` and the other commands if they didn't in a given time.

-e.g. if a `/sleeping` task is defined to be `/daily`, it would remind the user 25h after the previous entry.
-The user may then choose to ignore it or run the command whenever the want.
-The key is that the user always has to manually trigger the inputs, as we never want to ask them at a wrong time, or have an overlap of multiple "surveys"

-## Ideas

-- For each question, add replies depending on the response, similar to what the [mood bot](https://github.com/krausefx/mood) is already doing, e.g.
-  - Question "Do you feel like you're missing out on things?", user replies with "Yes, feeling sad", bot replies with "Okay, now think about 3 actions you can take to solve this, and implemnent at least one"

 ## Telegram